 The project includes the development of a new building, parking areas and landscaping.
-Pedestrian access to the site is provided at the intersection of East 16th Street and Old Newport Blvd with a sidewalk leading to the restaurant patio area and the restaurant entrance.
+Pedestrian access to the site is provided at the intersection of East 16th Street and Old Newport Boulevard with a walkway leading to the restaurant patio area and the restaurant entrance.
 A traffic study was submitted with the project that determined the proposed drive-through lanes would accommodate the maximum anticipated vehicle queue and the restaurant operations would not result in a significant change in intersection LOS.
-Pursuant to Condition of Approval No. 6, if parking shortages or other parking-related problems arise, the operator must institute appropriate operational measures necessary to minimize or eliminate the problem.
-The Police Department has reviewed the proposed project and suggested requiring on-site security guards from 9 P.M. to close (the applicant has agreed to provide this security).
+Pursuant to Condition of Approval No. 6, if parking shortages or other parking-related problems occur, the operator must institute appropriate operational measures necessary to minimize or eliminate the problem.
+The Police Department has reviewed the proposed project and suggested requiring on-site security guards from 9 P.M. to closure for the first year of operations (the applicant has agreed to provide this security).